 Scope: Assessment criteria which apply to an assessment of a service against NIST SP 800-63 rev.2, for any level of assurance.

-Document reference: KIAF-1430 - This document is available for Kantara Members Only.
+Document reference: KIAF-1430 - This document is available by request only.

 Document title: SP 800-63A Service Assessment Criteria